Official404/BitEngineDocumentation/src/GettingStarted/installation.md

 Some problems may occure wile runing the script.
 - It may ask you to install vulkan before continuing.
 Do so and run the script once again after it is done!
 - It may get stuck on asking you if you want to install a pakage for python.
-Press yes and then J´just press ```Ctrl + C``` and run the script again and it sould work.
+Press yes and then just press ```Ctrl + C``` and run the script again and it sould work.

 ### Start Visual Studio
 After this press the solution file in the navigate back to the main folder and run the solutions file that has appeared.